bpfree/carib_bath/README.md

 [71] xfun_0.49          fs_1.6.5           pkgconfig_2.0.3
 ```

-### Coordinate reference system
+### 2. Coordinate reference system
 After discussions on which coordinate reference system to procede, it was chosen that WGS84 (EPSG:4326) would minimize any area differences across the US Caribbean EEZ.
 BlueTopo data come in both the UTM19N and UTM20N zones, while the GMRT data are in WGS84.

-### 2. Data sources
+### 3. Data sources
 #### EEZ
 Exclusive economic zone data came from [here](https://marinecadastre.gov/downloads/data/mc/FederalStateWaters.zip) and cover all state and federal waters (for [metadata](https://www.fisheries.noaa.gov/inport/item/54383)).
 The Coastal Management Act [data](https://hub.marinecadastre.gov/datasets/noaa::coastal-zone-management-act/about) are similar and do fill in small holes that exist for smaller islands.
 NOAA's OCS also [provide data](https://nauticalcharts.noaa.gov/data/us-maritime-limits-and-boundaries.html) for [EEZ boundaries](https://maritimeboundaries.noaa.gov/downloads/USMaritimeLimitsAndBoundariesSHP.zip).
 These exist as polylines, so are less ideal for the current work.

-Within R, the EEZ polygon got flattened and all holes (areas islands reside) got removed to ensure the EEZ covered all required areas.
+The United States Caribbean EEZ are comprised of those for Puerto Rico and US Virgin Islands.
+Within R, these two EEZ polygons got combined, flattened, and all holes (areas islands reside) removed to ensure the EEZ covered all required areas.

 #### BlueTopo
 [BlueTopo](https://nauticalcharts.noaa.gov/data/bluetopo.html) are products by NOAA's Office of Coast Survey that provide consistent bathymetry coverage for the waters across the United States.
 For understanding naming conventions and other specifications in regards to the data, please visit [this page](https://nauticalcharts.noaa.gov/data/bluetopo_specs.html).